live-clones/recalbox/TESTING.md

 - [ ] Check the path of the bios neogeocd in the bios checker (ES)
 - [ ] Check x86 and x86_64 fresh install with nvidia GFX card works
 - [ ] Check GPIcase config has been reconfigured
-- [ ] Check bluetooth can pair device on first boot
+- [ ] Check bluetooth can pair device on first boot, again for b25
 - [ ] Check sound output is HDMI on all rpi boards after a fresh-install